See the results of our 2022 Personal Finance Study!

 Keeping account balances low can help improve your score, as having a high outstanding debt can negatively impact your score.
-Owing a lot of money to creditors hurts your credit history.
+Owing a lot of money to creditors can hurt your credit history.

 The amount of debt you have compared to your credit limit is used to create your credit score.
-If the amount you owe is too close to your credit limit, it can weigh on your credit score.
+If the amount you owe is too close to your credit limit, it can negatively impact your credit score.

 Can bad credit loans improve your credit?